 AI keyboard to change tones of sentences allows you to rewrite the same content in different styles—formal, friendly, confident, or empathetic.
 This feature has been a game-changer for people who communicate across different contexts throughout their day.

-A marketing professional I spoke with said: "I switch between writing social media posts, client emails, and internal team messages all day.
-Having a tool that helps me nail the right tone for each audience has saved me so much mental energy."
+A marketing professional I spoke with recently explained the impact perfectly: "I switch between writing social media posts, client emails, and internal team messages all day.
+Having a tool that helps me nail the right tone for each audience has saved me so much mental energy.
+I used to spend 10 minutes agonizing over a two-sentence email.
+Now I write naturally and let the AI help me adjust the tone—it's like having a communications expert on call 24/7."

 Remember staring at a word and thinking "that's not quite right"?
 Newer writing tools excel at suggesting more precise, impactful alternatives based on context.